๐Ÿš€ Metrics Explorer Quickstart Guide

 Step 4: Analyze your results!

-But it's a bit backwards to see how "spend" changes against revenue.
+But it may feel backwards to see how "spend" changes against revenue.
 Let's check this relationship from both angles.

-Step 5: Click a different metric and see the relationships from a different angle.
+Step 5: Click a different metric to see the relationships from a different angle.

 Step 6: Look at the charts to identify visual trends.

-So yes, the correlation tiles show you the results.
-But looking at the chart visuals can assist you in validating the relationship - and identifying outlier moments you might need to account for.
+Looking at the chart visuals can assist you in validating the relationship between metrics - and identifying outlier moments you might need to account for.

 Step 7: Save your view for easier access later.

-In the top right hand corner of the Metrics Explorer screen, select "Save -> as new" and save your existing view.
+In the top right hand corner of the Metrics Explorer screen, select "Save -> Save as new" to save your existing view for future reference.

 Congratulations!
 You just made your first analysis on Metrics Explorer!